+Securities lending collateral and obligations decreased in 2019 due to a decrease in lending activity.
 Securities lending collateral and obligations increased in 2018 due to an increase in lending activity resulting from increased lendable assets due to the funding of equity and fixed income mandates in mid-2017 and increased demand for securities due to market volatility in 2018.
 Changes in receivables are primarily a result of the timing of settlement of pending investment trades, as well as the timing of the last payroll of the year for the City of Dallas as such timing impacts the collection of benefit contributions.
-Cash declined significantly in 2018 as cash held during the legislative process in 2017 was redeployed during the year.